oliwang/oliwang.github.io/content/garden/Blog/How to use Chinese and other Non-Latin Characters in jimp.md

 ---
-title: "How to use Chinese and other Non-Latin Characters in jimp"
+title: How to use Chinese and other Non-Latin Characters in jimp
 date: 2023-01-11
-tags: ["develop", "code", "Blog", "node.js","2023","RSS"]
+tags:
+  - develop
+  - code
+  - Blog
+  - node.js
+  - "2023"
+  - RSS
-excerpt: "I spent the whole afternoon figuring out how to use Chinese characters in Jimp.
-Here's how I did it."
+excerpt: I spent the whole afternoon figuring out how to use Chinese characters in Jimp.
+Here's how I did it.
 published: true
-scheduled-for: 2023-01-18
+scheduled-for: 2023-01-11
 stage: DONE
 ---

 # How to use Chinese and other Non-Latin Characters in jimp